GediminasMasaitis/CcrlExtensions/README.md

 ### Front end

 1. Install a usercript runner.
-Only tested on Firefox and Violentmonkey plugin.
+Only tested on both Firefox and Chrome with the userscript managers Violentmonkey and Tampermonkey.
 2. Copy [`ccrlExtensions.js`](src/front/ccrlExtensions.js) into a new userscript and save changes.

 ![Screenshot of Violentmonkey setup](https://github.com/GediminasMasaitis/CcrlExtensions/assets/11148519/13439011-eb74-4004-8ba9-1b5399e248b5)